 - 2 tablespoons brown sugar

 - 4 boneless skinless chicken breasts cut in half

 - ½-1 lb bacon

-- Place chicken on grill not directly over flames to prevent flare ups with a medium-high heat.
-Grill for 25-30 minutes, flipping twice, until nearly done.
+- Place chicken on the grill not directly over flames to prevent flare-ups with a medium-high heat.
+Grill for 25-30 minutes, flipping twice until nearly done.
 Brush chicken well with reserved sauce mixture.

 - Cook until chicken juices run clear and sauce is caramelized.
 Always cook chicken to 165 degrees.